qtremors/plant-disease-detector/README.md

-# 🌿 Apple Disease Detector
+# 🌿 Plant Disease Detector

 A web application built with **Django** and **TensorFlow** that detects diseases in apple leaves using deep learning.
 This project serves as a **Proof of Concept (PoC)** to demonstrate the integration of a Convolutional Neural Network (MobileNetV2) into a full-stack Django application.